krysc0/CCR/README.md

 ```bash
 ssh-keygen -t ed25519 -C "{UBIT}@buffalo.edu"
 ```
+* You will be prompted to enter file in which to save the key.
+To use the default location, /c/Users/{windows_username}/.ssh/id_ed25519, press `Enter`.
 * You'll be prompted to create a SSH passphrase.
 Create something memorable.
+Be careful with spelling.
 You'll need to use this passphrase each time to get connceted to the CCR.
 2. Add the private SSH key to the SSH agent
 ```bash
 eval "$(ssh-agent -s)"